GlobalFishingWatch/ais-tools/README.md

 ### Add tagblock
-Used to add a tagblock to AIVDM messages. this is intended to be used with a real time stream of messages as they are received, for instance from an AIS RF signal decoder of from a udp stream.
+Used to add a tagblock to AIVDM messages. this is intended to be used with a real time stream of messages as they are received, for instance from an AIS RF signal decoder of\r from a udp stream.
 The default action is to apply the current timestamp

 ```console